Things you should know about Akan’s magnificent nature in advance

 The magnificent peaks of Mt.
 Meakan and Mt.
 Oakan stand at the both side as if watching over Lake Akan.
 It is possible to hike them, both are active live volcanoes though.
 Mt.
 Meakan is rather for the beginners with a hike of about 3 hours reaching the summit at an altitude of 1499 m which offers the views of Lake Onneto on the way which remarkably changes colors with the climate.

-One of the major contributions to protecting Akan's nature was the region's designation as a national park.
-However, even before then, the "Maeda Ippoen Foundation", which holds 3,892 hectares of land around Lake Akan, has been involved in nature conservation in the area.
-It was 1906 when Masana Maeda, founder of the Maeda Ippoen Foundation, bought land around Lake Akan.
+The most contributions to protecting Akan's nature was definitely the region's designation as a national park.
+Even before then,however, the "Maeda Ippoen Foundation", which holds 3,892 hectares of land around Lake Akan, has been involved in nature conservation in the area.
+It was 1906 when Masana Maeda, founder of the Maeda Ippoen Foundation, bought from the central government the land around Lake Akan for the purpose to utilize it as a farmland and pasture.
 The national park designation would occur about 30 years later.
-The original purpose of buying the land was to turn it into farms and ranches.
-However, it is said that when Masana Maeda laid eyes upon the abundant nature surrounding Lake Akan, its beauty deeply moved his heart, and he remarked "Even Switzerland pales in comparison to this landscape."
-And so he decided to conserve the Akan lakeshore area.
-One hundred years later, the Maeda Ippoen Foundation continues to protect its managed lands as "the forest of recovery".
-The untouched virgin forests that remain in Akan are a gift of the dedication of these people
+Masana Maeda was deeply impressed by the beauty of Akan's nature and said "This forest is not to cut but to see."
+And so he decided to conserve the area.
+One hundred years later, the Maeda Ippoen Foundation continues to protect its land.
+The untouched virgin forests that remain in Akan are a gift for the dedication of these people.